 Published by MBA Skool Team, Last Updated: November 19, 2017

 Marketing Strategy of Barbie analyses the brand with the marketing mix framework which covers the 4Ps (Product, Price, Place, Promotion).
-There are several marketing strategies like product innovation, pricing approach, promotion planning etc. These business strategies, based on Barbie marketing mix, help the brand succeed.
+There are several marketing strategies like product innovation, pricing approach, promotion planning etc. These business strategies, based on Barbie marketing mix, help the brand succeed in the market.

 Barbie marketing strategy helps the brand/company to position itself competitively in the market and achieve its business goals & objectives.

 Let us start the Barbie Marketing Strategy & Mix to understand its product, pricing, advertising & distribution strategies:

 The product strategy and mix in Barbie marketing strategy can be explained as follows:

 Barbie doll is the most popular toy brand for girls.
 The products offered under Barbie brand are dolls, accessories and clothing where dolls are the primary focus.
 There is diverse product range in its marketing mix offered to customers worldwide.
 The different types of Barbie dolls which are available are of four types- petite, tall, curvy and original.
 Every doll measures 11.5 inches tall and has different skin tones, hairstyles, body features and clothing.
 There are collections like Barbie Fashionista, Signature etc. available on their website which feature certain types of Barbie dolls.
 Some Barbie dolls resemble the real-life movie characters like Wonder-Woman.
 Barbie also come according to careers for example- pilots, teachers, skateboarders, policewomen etc. Ken is the male doll which is available as a companion to the Barbie.
 Accessories include doll houses, furniture and vehicles which can be used while playing with the Barbie dolls.
 Apart from this Barbie clothing can also be bought which comes in a lot of variety.
 Other products include bags and clothing for kids.